 Investing in our common stock involves a high degree of risks.
-See "Risk Factors" beginning on page 22.
+See "Risk Factors" beginning on page 24.
 Neither the U.S. Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

-We are not in compliance with the stockholders' equity requirement for continued listing of our stock on the Nasdaq Capital Market, or the Exchange.
+We are not in compliance with the stockholders' equity requirement for continued listing of our common stock on the Nasdaq Capital Market, or the Exchange.
 Nasdaq Listing Rule 5550(b)(1) requires that companies listed on the Nasdaq Capital Market maintain stockholders' equity of at least \$2,500,000.
-The Nasdaq Hearings Panel has informed us that it does not have discretion to grant continued listing of our stock on Nasdaq beyond January 22, 2024, if the Company has not regained compliance with the stockholder's equity requirement.
+The Nasdaq Hearings Panel has informed us that it does not have discretion to grant continued listing of our common stock on Nasdaq beyond January 22, 2024, if the Company has not regained compliance with the stockholders' equity requirement.
 There can be no assurance that we will be successful in our efforts to maintain our Nasdaq listing.
-If our common stock ceases to be listed for trading on the Nasdaq Capital Market, we expect that our common stock would be traded on one of the three tiered marketplaces of the OTC Markets Group.
-See "Risk Factors - "We could lose our listing on the Nasdaq Capital Market if we do not increase our stockholders' equity or if the closing bid price of our common stock does not increase.
-The loss of our Nasdaq listing would in all likelihood make our common stock significantly less liquid and adversely affect its value." for more details.
+If our common stock ceases to be listed for trading on the Nasdaq Capital Market, we may need to seek an in-court or out-of-court restructuring of our liabilities.
+In the event of such restructuring activities, holders of our common stock and other securities will likely suffer a total loss of their investment.
+See "Risk Factors- We could lose our listing on the Nasdaq Capital Market if we do not increase our stockholders' equity or if the closing bid price of our common stock does not increase.
+The loss of our Nasdaq listing would in all likelihood make our common stock significantly less liquid and adversely affect its value, including a total loss of value" for more details.

+Per Share Per Pre-Funded

-Per Share and Common Stock Purchase Warrant Per Pre-Funded Warrant and Common Stock Purchase Warrant Total
+and Common Warrant and Common

+Stock Purchase Stock Purchase

+Warrants Warrants Total

 Public offering price \$ \$ \$

-Placement Agent Fees(1) \$ \$ \$
+Placement agent fees(1) \$ \$ \$

-Proceeds to us, before expenses \$ \$ \$
+Proceeds to us before expenses \$ S \$

-We have agreed to pay the placement agent a cash fee equal to 7.0% of the gross proceeds raised in this offering.
-We have also agreed to reimburse the placement agent for certain of its offering- related expenses, including a management fee equal to 1.0% of the aggregate gross proceeds raised in this offering, reimbursement for non-accountable expenses in an amount up to \$50,000, legal fees and other out-of-pocket expenses in the amount of up to \$100,000, and for its clearing expenses in the amount of \$15,950.
-In addition, we have agreed to issue to the placement agent or its designees warrants to purchase a number of shares of common stock equal to 6.0% of the shares of common stock sold in this offering (including the shares of common stock issuable upon exercise of the pre-funded warrants), at an exercise price of \$ per share, which represents 125% of the public offering price per share.
+1) We have agreed to pay the placement agent a cash fee equal to 7.0% of the gross proceeds raised in this offering.
+We have also agreed to reimburse the placement agent for certain of its offering-related expenses, including a management fee equal to 1.0% of the aggregate gross proceeds raised in this offering, reimbursement for non-accountable expenses in an amount up to \$50,000, legal fees and other out-of-pocket expenses in the amount of up to \$100,000, and for its clearing expenses in the amount of \$15,950.
+In addition, we have agreed to issue to the placement agent or its designees warrants to purchase a number of shares of common stock equal to 6.0% of the shares of common stock sold in this offering (including the shares of common stock issuable upon exercise of the pre-funded warrants), at an exercise price of \$\text{ per share, which represents 125% of the public offering price per share.
 For more information about the compensation to be received by the placement agent, see "Plan of Distribution".